icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-security](https://github.com/mselerin/ngx-security) - Security directives for your Angular application to show/hide elements based on a user roles / permissions.
 * [ngx-clerk](https://github.com/anagstef/ngx-clerk) - An unofficial project that aims to provide a seamless integration of [Clerk](https://clerk.com) features into Angular applications.
 * [ng-supabase](https://github.com/rustygreen/ng-supabase) - An Angular component library for your [Supabase](https://supabase.com/) project!
+* [zitadel](https://zitadel.com/docs/examples/login/angular) - Secure authentication management for your application.
+Customize as you grow, with easy APIs and programmable workflows.
+Focus on growing, your login is in good hands.

 #### Builders